Tesla's AI5 Chip Hits Tape-Out: What It Means for Optimus and the Humanoid Robot Race

 What Investors Should Watch

-For robotics investors tracking this space, the AI5 tape-out is a concrete, verifiable milestone โ which is refreshing in a sector full of vague promises.
+For robotics investors tracking this space, the AI5 tape-out is a concrete, verifiable milestone โ refreshing in a sector full of vague promises.
 Here's what to watch next:

 - First silicon results (expected late 2026): Does the chip meet performance targets?
 Tape-out success doesn't guarantee the chip works as designed.